 4. Neem Oil

-Used in much the same way as dish soap, Neem oil may be diluted in water and sprayed onto plants infested with aphids.
-The organic chemicals present in Neem oil act as a repellant against not only aphids, but also a wide array of other garden pests including mealy bugs, cabbage worms, beetles, leafminers, ants, and caterpillars.
+Used in much the same way as dish soap, organic and pure Neem oil may be diluted in water and sprayed onto plants infested with aphids.
+The organic chemicals present in Neem oil act as a repellent against not only aphids, but also a wide array of other garden pests including mealy bugs, cabbage worms, beetles, leafminers, ants, and caterpillars.
 Neem oil is also effective in controlling the spread of many types of fungus that infect plants among a number of other things.

 ***While Neem oil won’t necessarily kill beneficial insects, it may repel them from your garden.
 For this reason, apply this and any other form of insecticide or repellant with care.***